ramwanikirtan/Introduction-to-Generative-AI/week1/README.md

 ---

 ## 8. Basics of Image Generation
 Image generation means creating new pictures from scratch using AI.

 **How it works:**
 - The model learns from millions of images and their descriptions.
 - You give it a text prompt (e.g., "a cat riding a bicycle"), and it creates a new image that matches the description.

+**Analogy:** Imagine describing a picture to a super-fast, super-creative artist who instantly draws it for you.

 **Example:**
 > Prompt: "A photo of an astronaut riding a horse on Mars"